Jeti Oguz

 There are few options to reach to Jeti-Oguz.
 Marshrutka and shared or private taxis drive there regularly from KarakolDistance from the city is about 30 km, hence you should arrive to the town between 30 to 60 minutes.
 If you prefer marshrutka then you can hop in marshrutka number 371 or 366 in Aldashev / Torgoeva intersection, next to Ak-Tilek bazaar in Karakol

 If you plan going back to Karakol by marshrutka as well, make sure to leave at 17.00 at latest as the service is not available later than that.
-A shared taxi is a more comfortable than marshrutka but the price is higher, about 100 som one way.
-A private taxi costs up to 800 per way and if want it to wait it will cost about 100 som / hour.
-Jeti Oguz can also be reached from West on the way to Karakol and turning South following the road next to the river in the valley of Jeti Oguz.
+A shared taxi is a more comfortable than marshrutka but the price is higher.
+Jeti Oguz can also be reached from west on the way to Karakol from the direction of Barskoon Valley and Bokonbaevo and turning south following the road next to the river in the valley of Jeti Oguz.

 Scroll to Top